 Voice Control in your Home Cinema

-In the age of Alexa and Siri, voice control has grown popular, with 60% of smartphone users having used voice search at least once in the last 12 months and 55% of teens using it on a daily basis.
+In the age of Alexa and Siri, voice control has grown popular, with 60% of smartphone users have used voice search at least once in the last 12 months and 55% of teens using it on a daily basis.
 Voice-based shopping is expected to reach $40 billion by 2022.

 All this goes to show that voice control is becoming increasingly popular and being used in more situations.
 Even game systems have limited voice control options, as do other appliances in the home.
 What better way to make use of your Star Trek-themed Enterprise bridge theatre to command “Computer: play film!”